How to start a gutter cleaning business

 Register your business

-You’ll need to decide on a name for your new business.
-We’re sure you could have some fun coming up with gutter cleaning business names!
+You’ll need to decide on a suitable business name.
+So, have fun coming up with different ones.

+Once you’ve picked one, you must check that the business name is available.
 Next, you’ll need to register your business with HMRC and decide on a corporate structure.
-There are two options: sole trader or limited company.
+There are two options: sole trader or a limited company.

 Registering your business as a limited company will offer greater legal and financial security.
-So, if you’re looking to grow your business and number of employees, this option will probably be best for you.
+If you’re looking to grow your business and number of employees, this option will be best.

-If you are seeking to establish a strong reputation as an independent trader built on personal expertise, registering as a sole trader will be more appropriate.
+Want to establish a good reputation as an independent trader with personal expertise?
+Then, registering as a sole trader will be more appropriate.

-We recommend hiring an accountant to help with your finances.
+We’d recommend hiring an accountant to help work out your gutter cleaner salary.

 Get business insurance

-While employers’ liability insurance is a legal obligation if you plan on employing anyone else as part of your business.
+And employers’ liability insurance is a legal obligation if you plan on employing anyone else at your business.

 Finances

 Looking to save money on business essentials?
-Checkatrade members receive exclusive member discounts on tools and equipment, vans, fuel, insurance, and more.
+Checkatrade members receive exclusive member discounts on tools, equipment, vans, fuel, insurance, and more.

 You’ll also need to be organised with your accounting and bookkeeping, keeping records of business expenses and invoices.